 The good news is that all of our standard BTL policy still applies to portfolio landlord applications, including:

-When submitting an application for a portfolio landlord, go straight to Full Mortgage Application (PDF 843KB)Opens in a new window as we'll need to assess the BTL portfolio so we can give you a decision.
+When submitting an application for a portfolio landlord, go straight to full mortgage application as we'll need to assess the BTL portfolio so we can give you a decision.
 The portfolio information will only be requested on full submission and not at AIP stage.

 There’s no need to complete an AIP unless you have concerns over your customer's credit profile.
 If you do, we'll underwrite the AIP and make a decision subject to receiving the portfolio information on full submission.

 It's important that you give us all the information we need.
 Fully complete the Buy to Let portfolio document and include the full address and postcodes of all properties in the portfolio, including any unencumbered properties.
 Once your application is submitted, you can upload the completed document to the case or email it through to us at firstname.lastname@example.org.
 This will allow our dedicated team of portfolio landlord underwriters to validate and assess the application.

 There are two ways of doing this:

 Buy to Let portfolio document (xlsx 644KB)Opens in a new window: When you enter the information, the spreadsheet will help you establish whether your application fits our criteria by automatically calculating the minimum ICR and the maximum LTV across the portfolio.
 (Remember to click ‘Enable Editing’ at the top of the document so that you can enter the information).

 If you have restricted access to a network, or your platform won’t allow you to use the above Excel version, use this: Buy to Let portfolio document – PDF (PDF 66KB)Opens in a new window.
 This is an editable PDF and you’ll need to manually calculate the minimum ICR and the maximum LTV across the portfolio to establish whether the application fits our criteria.

 There may be instances where we’re unable to validate all the information electronically.
 If this is the case, we may ask you for further information, for example: